Manistee River Steelhead Fishing

 They are pursued with fly, bait and lures of all types.
 For many anglers a Manistee River steelhead fishing trip is an annual event.

 Manistee River steelhead fishing is heavily influenced by the logging onslaught against our forests beginning in 1840 and proceeding until about 1900.
 During that time some 160 billion board feet of wood were harvested.
-More valuable than all the gold found during the California gold rush.
+The wood was valuable than all the gold found during the California gold rush.
 From 1869 to 1900 Michigan was the number one wood producer in the United States.

 This has had a long lasting effect on Manistee River steelhead fishing and other Michigan rivers as well.
 The floating logs tore up the river banks exposing huge sand deposits that ended up in the river beds reducing spawning habitat and biomass (food) production.
 It also left a tremendous amount of wood in the rivers.
 You still see thousands of saw logs in and around the river.